Skip to main content

 Read below for more information about these possibilities, including how to submit your request.

-Classes, Tours or Other Instructor-Led Programs
+Classes, Tours or Other Instructor-Led Meetings or Activities

 All visits to Duke Gardens that are led by someone must be approved and registered.
-This includes any classes, tours, workshops and other activities.

-After you submit that form and your request is approved, if you’d like to add repeat visits for the same program, you can email Kati (she/her) at kati.henderson@duke.edu with the additional date & time and the name of the group/project, or any questions you have.
+After you submit that form and your request is approved, if you’d like to add repeat visits for the same group/project, you can email Kati (she/her) at kati.henderson@duke.edu with the additional date & time and the name of the group/project, or any questions you have.

 Please note that the garden is always open to the public and spaces can’t be reserved to the exclusion of other visitors.

-Visits must follow all Gardens group visit policies.
+University visits must follow all Gardens group visit policies.
 These include staying on paths, not picking any parts of plants, bringing out what you bring in (including trash), and not bringing in any equipment (including tables/chairs, mics/speakers, and games/sports equipment).
 Exceptions may be possible with a close partnership and training by Gardens staff; please inquire about your particular interests in your request.

 If you’d like to request a program led by Duke Gardens facilitators, please see the section below.

-Workshops, Tours and Programs Led by Duke Gardens Facilitators
+Workshops, Tours and Programs led by Duke Gardens Facilitators

 Groups can request a program led by our facilitators.
 Descriptions for our regular programs are below, and we’re also happy to do a custom tour for a particular group’s interest/theme.
 Groups can also request that one of our staff members lead a different kind of program or one that’s in a location other than Duke Gardens.